 1. Pests Infestation

-Generally, the Anthurium polyschistum is resilient against pests infestation.
-But interestingly, its requirement for high humidity increases the risk of pests infestation.
+Generally, the Anthurium polyschistum is resilient against pest infestation.
+But interestingly, its requirement for high humidity increases the risk of pest infestation.

-High humidity is always equal to a higher risk of pests and disease infestation.
+High humidity always equals a higher risk of pests and disease infestation.

 Here is a table containing additional information about these pests and their symptoms.